 You should also inform your provider about a new car purchase because it may affect your policy.
 Insurance companies usually offer a grace period of a few weeks, but if you wait too long, then you may not be covered in the event of an accident.

 It may be generous of you to lend your car to friends and family.
-However, depending on the terms of your insurance plan, an insurer may refuse to pay a claim if someone who is not on your plan gets into an accident.
+However, depending on the terms of your insurance coverage, an insurer may refuse to pay a claim if someone who is not on your plan gets into an accident.

-- If your license expires and you forget to renew it, you will not be covered if you get into a wreck.
+- You let your driver’s license expire: If your license expires and you forget to renew it, you will not be covered if you get into a wreck.

-A denial may mean you do not have the type of coverage you are seeking, such as rental car insurance for a temporary vehicle.
+- You do not have coverage for this type of claim: A denial may mean you do not have the type of coverage you are seeking, such as rental car insurance for a temporary vehicle.
 This can also happen when you file a claim under your uninsured motorist coverage and later learn that the other driver does have insurance.

 to find a Morris Bart office near you.